 Infanticide has a long history, and several cultures have routinely practiced it for several reasons including birth control, to destroy handicapped individuals seen as unfit and to kill female children because of cultural preference for males.
-While infanticide is currently considered a much bigger taboo than abortion in America, it still takes place today in the U.S. and in other countries around the world.
+While infanticide is currently considered a much bigger taboo than abortion, it still takes place both in the U.S. and in other countries around the world.

 Withholding Treatment From Disabled Infants

 In 1982, an infant with Down Syndrome known as Baby Doe was born in Indiana with a birth defect that was correctible with surgery.
 The parents agreed with the suggestion from their doctor that allowing their child to die of starvation was an acceptable “treatment.”
 After two court cases and six days, Baby Doe died.
 The case touched off a debate about the treatment of disabled infants and parents’ ability to withhold life-saving care from children.

 There have been cases around the country in which children have survived abortion attempts and then were left to die.
 Jill Stanek, a nurse who used to work in the Chicago-area Christ Hospital, discovered in 1999 that her hospital was doing that and brought the atrocity to national attention with her witness.
 Stanek testified in front of the U.S. Congress that she and her colleagues witnessed many cases where children were left to die in soiled linen closets and on cold metal scales.
 She once held an aborted child for close to an hour while he died because the hospital refused to treat him.
 Michigan has addressed this issue with laws to protect infants in similar situations.

 The grand jury report in the Kermit Gosnell murder trial is a detailed look into the grotesque conditions to which the Philadelphia abortionist subjected women and infants.
 The doctor was convicted of murder in the death of one patient due to a botched abortion, and several infanticides.
 One employee testified that hundreds of born-alive children were killed in his clinic.